briandelmsft/SentinelAutomationModules/Docs/deployment.md

 [![Deploy to Azure](https://aka.ms/deploytoazurebutton)](https://portal.azure.com/#create/Microsoft.Template/uri/https%3A%2F%2Fraw.githubusercontent.com%2Fbriandelmsft%2FSentinelAutomationModules%2Fmain%2FDeploy%2Fazuredeploy.json/createUIDefinitionUri/https%3A%2F%2Fraw.githubusercontent.com%2Fbriandelmsft%2FSentinelAutomationModules%2Fmain%2FDeploy%2FcreateUiDefinition.json)

-## Granting Permissions
+## Post Deloyment

 After the STAT template is deployed it will need to be granted permissions to various APIs and Sentinel itself to operate.
 All components of STAT run as System Assigned Managed Identities.
+You may also wish to restrict calls to the STAT Coordinator logic app to specified Azure data center regions.

 ### Grant Permissions